General Information

 What are the symptoms?

-Some people have also complained of vomiting and diarrhea.
-H1N1 influenza can sometimes result in a severe pneumonia.
-LIke seasonal flu, H1N1 flu may cause a worsening of underlying chronic medical conditions.
-As with seasonal flu, severe illnesses and death have occurred as a result of complications associated with the H1N1 virus.
+Flu may cause a worsening of underlying chronic medical conditions.
+Severe illnesses and death can occur as a result of complications associated with the virus.

 How long does it take for symptoms to appear?